5l1v3r1/Sonarr-wiki/Supported-DownloadClients.md

 ##RTorrent##

-_(Not yet merged into develop)_

-Requires rTorrent version 9.0 or newer, installed with XML-RPC support, and a SCGI to HTTP proxy (usually Lighttpd, Nginx, or Apache).
+Requires rTorrent version 9.0 or newer compiled with XML-RPC support, and a SCGI to HTTP proxy (usually Lighttpd, Nginx, or Apache).
 Look for ruTorrent instructions for how to set up rTorrent.

 Website: http://rakshasa.github.io/rtorrent/